-These guidelines are intended for use by all nurses within Ashford and St Peter’s Hospitals NHS Foundation Trust (ASPH) involved with setting up, monitoring and caring for patients with a subcutaneous ambulatory syringe driver in situ.
+These guidelines are intended for use by all nurses within Ashford and St Peter’s Hospitals NHS Foundation Trust (ASPH) involved with setting up, monitoring and caring for patients with a subcutaneous ambulatory syringe pump in situ.

-The purpose of the guideline is to ensure a standardised approach when using a syringe driver to administer medications subcutaneously and therefore optimise patient symptom management, to minimise the potential risk of drug error and to maintain patient safety.
+The purpose of the guideline is to ensure a standardised approach when using a syringe pump to administer medications subcutaneously and therefore optimise patient symptom management, to minimise the potential risk of drug error and to maintain patient safety.

 |Compiled by:||Susan Dargan, Macmillan Nurse Specialist Palliative Care|

 |Date Ratified:||November 2020|

 |Review Date:||February 2024|

 |Target Audience:||All registered nursing staff|